ethereum-optimism/optimism/specs/system_config.md

   - other future variables may also be retrieved from other contents of the L2 block, such as the header.

-After preparing the initial system configuration for the given L1 starting input, with each new L1 block the system configuration is updated by processing all receipts from the block.
+After preparing the initial system configuration for the given L1 starting input, the system configuration is updated by processing all receipts from each new L1 block.

 The contained log events are filtered and processed as follows: